06. Append-Only KV Store

 4. fsync for the order between 3 and 1 (reuse or delete the double-writes).

-A difference with copy-on-write is the order of the phases: the data is persistent after the 1st fsync; the DB can respond to the client after only 1 fsync and do the rest in the background.
+A difference with copy-on-write is the order of the phases: the data is persistent after the 1st fsync; the DB can return success and do the rest in the background.

 The double-write is comparable to a log, which also needs only 1 fsync for an update.
-And it can be implemented as an actual log to buffer multiple updates, which improves performance.
-This is another example of using a log in databases, besides the LSM-tree.
+And it can be an actual log to buffer multiple updates, which improves performance.
+This is another example of logs in DBs, besides the LSM-tree.

 We won’t use a log as copy-on-write doesn’t need it.
 But a log still offers the benefits discussed above; it’s one of the reasons logs are ubiquitous in databases.